 I covered my face with my hands and struggled — in vain — not to cry.

 “Shiloh?”
-Tilly said, already getting up to meet me.
+Tilly asked, already getting up to meet me.

 “I’m okay,” I said but like lol obviously I wasn’t that okay because I was gasping for air and struggling not to cry so like I looked just about as good as I was feeling.